February 3rd History, Trivia, and Fun Facts

 1891 – The official electrical lighting of London streets commenced.

-1889 – Outlaw Belle Starr was murdered in Oklahoma, shot twice in the back.
+1889 – Outlaw Belle Starr was murdered in Oklahoma, and shot twice in the back.

 1913 – The Sixteenth Amendment to the United States Constitution was ratified, authorizing the Federal government to impose and collect an income tax.